E3SM-Project/e3sm_data_docs/docs/source/v2.1/WaterCycle/index.rst

 E3SMv2.1 (Water Cycle)
 ====================

-The simulation compaign for E3SMv2 (Water Cycle) was performed with two separate model configurations:
+The simulation campaign for E3SMv2.1 was performed with Low Resolution (LR) configuration

 * **v2_1.LR** (lower resolution)

-If you use data from this simulation campaign, please cite the relevant overview manuscripts.
+If you use data from this simulation campaign, please cite the following overview
+manuscript:

+* `Smith et al. 2024 (GMD) <https://gmd.copernicus.org/preprints/gmd-2024-149>`_

 .. toctree::
    :maxdepth: 2